tusharmishra-objectedge/auto_integrate/README.md

 Examples of how to use the application, including all the available commands and their options.

 ## Running the program
 The program needs to be run from the root directory of the repository.
-The following arguments are required:
+The following arguments are accepted:
-- `-i` or `--input`: The path to the input file
+- `-i` or `--input`: The path to the input file.
+Required.
-- `-o` or `--output`: The path to the output file
+- `-o` or `--output`: The path to the output file.
+Not required, it will default to output.txt if not provided.

 The program can hence be run as follows:
 ```bash